seanox/seanox-ai-nlp/seanox_ai_nlp/units/README.md

 ## Integration in NLP-Workflows

 Example for a spaCy pipeline.
+see also:
-see also [example-spaCy-pipeline.py](
+- [example-spaCy-pipeline.py](
-    ../../examples/units/example-spaCy-pipeline.py) with comments.
+    ../../examples/units/example-spaCy-pipeline.py) with comments
+- [example-spaCy-pipeline-component.py](
+    ../../examples/units/example-spaCy-pipeline-component.py) as spaCy pipeline component with comments

 ```python
 import spacy